-Please join us for our fall/winter events in Claremont Canyon.
+Please join us for our winter events in Claremont Canyon.
 Regular stewardship outings are the third Saturday for restoration work in Garber Park in collaboration with the Garber Park Stewards, and the fourth Saturday for trail maintenance and weed management elsewhere in Claremont Canyon.
 See below for details and additional events.
 Please check back for meeting places and last minute additions and changes.

 For all stewardship work: Please wear long sleeves, long pants, work gloves and sturdy shoes with good tread or boots and bring a bottle of water.
 We will supply tools but feel free to bring your own.

 For a description of volunteer opportunities, click here.